 I’ll be honest…I don’t exercise every day.
 Truth be told, I do my best with the busyness of mom life.
 On the days I am able to get the exercise in, I feel 10 times better.

-5. Take care of self and personal grooming.
+5. Take care of yourself and personal grooming

 Showering and doing my hair is a little thing that I forget I have the privilege of enjoying.
 I feel so much better and my depression doesn’t feel as bad when I have showered and at least done my hair.
 I don’t always put makeup on because I don’t always see people outside my home.
 But, I will at least do my hair!